Fifth periodic review of Westminster constituencies

-The Fifth Periodic Review of Westminster constituencies was undertaken between 2000 and 2007 by the four boundary commissions for England, Scotland, Wales and Northern Ireland for the UK Parliament.
-The changes for England, Wales and Northern Ireland took effect at the 2010 United Kingdom general election; that for Scotland took effect at the 2005 election.
+The fifth periodic review of Westminster constituencies was undertaken between 2000 and 2007 by the four boundary commissions for England, Scotland, Wales and Northern Ireland for the UK Parliament.
+The changes for England, Wales and Northern Ireland took effect at the 2010 general election; that for Scotland took effect at the 2005 election.
+Changes were also made to the constituencies and electoral regions of the then National Assembly for Wales (now the Senedd), and took effect at the 2007 Assembly election.
 All of the recommendations were approved.

 Review process

 The boundary commissions were required at the time by the Parliamentary Constituencies Act 1986 to review constituencies in their part of the United Kingdom every eight to twelve years.
-The Commissions' recommendations from the review were based on the numbers of electors on the electoral register and ward boundaries at the start of the review in 2000.
+The commissions' recommendations from the review were based on the numbers of electors on the electoral register and ward boundaries at the start of the review in 2000.

 In Scotland, the recommendations were submitted in November 2004, and approved in February 2005.
 In Wales, the recommendations were submitted on 31 January 2005, and approved on 11 April 2006.
 In England, the recommendations were submitted on 31 October 2006, and approved on 13 June 2007.
 In Northern Ireland, the recommendations were submitted on 14 September 2007 and approved on 11 June 2008.

-Changes
+Summary of changes

 These were the first major changes to UK Parliamentary constituencies since 1997.

 As set out in the approval dates above, the Scottish changes were effective from the 2005 general election.
 The post-2010 shape of those for the rest of the UK can be viewed alongside those for Scotland of 2005 at United Kingdom Parliament constituencies.

 A side effect of reviews is the number of seats won by each party may change (even if all voters repeated their votes at later elections).

 The total number of Scottish seats dropped from 72 to 59, due to changes made by the Scotland Act 1998, applying the English electoral quota to Scotland.
 This had reduced total seats back down from 659 to 646, pending the review of the rest of the UK.
-Only three seats remained unchanged: East Renfrewshire (formerly named Eastwood), and quota-immune Orkney and Shetland, and Na h-Eileanan an Iar (formerly named Western Isles).

-In Wales, the total seats remained 40, but entailed radical redrawing in Clwyd and in Gwynedd.
+In Wales, changes were made not only to the Westminster constituencies but also to the constituencies and electoral regions of the then National Assembly, which at the time used the same constituency boundaries.
+This was the first time the Assembly's boundaries were changed.
+The total number of constituencies remained 40, but entailed radical redrawing in Clwyd and in Gwynedd.
 Aberconwy, Arfon and Dwyfor Meirionnydd replaced Conwy, Caernarfon and Meirionnydd Nant Conwy respectively.
-Per 2006 statistics, Welsh seats have on average 16,000 fewer electors than those of England.
+18 seats were unchanged with only minor changes elsewhere.
+The boundaries of the Assembly's electoral regions were changed accordingly to reflect constituency changes, thusly the only major changes were to the boundary between North Wales and Mid and West Wales.
+Per 2006 statistics, Welsh constituencies had on average 16,000 fewer electors than those of England.